-"Certain foods can help you shed body weight," says Heather Mangieri, a spokesperson for the Academy of Nutrition and Dietetics, "because they help you feel full longer and help curb cravings."
+"Certain foods can help you shed body weight," says Heather Mangieri, RD, a spokeswoman for the Academy of Nutrition and Dietetics, "because they help you feel full longer and help curb cravings."

 Some even kick up your metabolism.
-So consider this list when you go to the supermarket:
+So take this list when you go to the supermarket:

-Cheap, filling, and versatile, beans are a great source of protein.
+Inexpensive, filling, and versatile, beans are a great source of protein.
 Beans are also high in fiber and slow to digest.
-That helps you feel full longer, which may stop you from eating more.
+That means you feel full longer, which may stop you from eating more.

 3. Dark Chocolate

 Want to enjoy chocolate between meals?
 Pick a square or two of dark over the milky version.
-In a Copenhagen study, chocolate lovers who were given dark chocolate ate 15% less pizza a few hours later than those who had eaten milk chocolate.
+In one study, chocolate lovers who were given dark chocolate ate 15% less pizza a few hours later than those who had eaten milk chocolate.

 4. Pureed Vegetables